hyunwhanjoe/mlXGPR/README.md

 # Description
 This is the codebase for the manuscript "Multi-label Classification with XGBoost for Metabolic Pathway Prediction".
+We are currently updating the source code and data to match the revision to the manuscript submitted on 23/12/13.

 The project structure is based on the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) project structure.
 All tests were conducted on an Ubuntu 20.04.5 server with dual Intel Xeon CPU E5-2640 v4 and 94G ram.
 We used [miniconda](https://docs.conda.io/en/latest/miniconda.html) as our package and environment management system.